Hiring in the Manufacturing Industry

 Offering Competitive Salaries and Benefits

 Another important aspect of attracting top talent for your company is offering competitive salaries and benefits to your prospective employees.
 This is especially important in the manufacturing industry, where salaries are often lower than in other industries.

 In Mexico, the average salary for a manufacturing worker is around 22,000 MXN per month.
 This is lower than the average salary in other industries, such as chemical engineering, where workers make an average of 56,000 MXN per month.
-So, if you can offer an average salary that is above 22,000 MXN per month, you will be able to attract top talent for your company.
+So, if you can offer an average salary that is above 22,000 MXN per month, you will be able to attract top talent and candidates for your company.

 Looking in the Right Places

 When you are recruiting for top talent, it’s important to look in the right places for workers.
 There are many great sources of potential job candidates, but some services are better than others and will help you find better candidates for your manufacturing company.
 One of the best places to look for top talent is within your company.
 Many times, the best job candidates are already employed by your company–they may be looking for a better opportunity, or they may just need to be inspired to stay with your company.

 Another great place to look for candidates is a shelter (or offshore) service like ours.
 We have a large database of qualified candidates that are looking for manufacturing jobs.
 Finally, don't forget social media–as the manufacturing industry evolves, you'll want to look for tech savvy youngsters with an interest in robots.